MateuszPestka/Project-1/readme.md

   - I have discovered a minor bug in my package hover.
 When moving the cursor from the right package to the left there is a slight visual bug that causes the right package to cut off a small bit of the package on the left.
 This causes the background image on the left to suddenly pop out after that second.
 I could not find any fix to this as the CSS for the hover package is the same for all 4 packages and it only happens when transitioning from the right to the left.
 This bug does not occur when transitioning from the left to the right.

-- **Flavicon**
+- **Favicon**

-  - My Flavicon does not appear on my fully deployed website.
-When I use 'python3 http.server' the flavicon appears with no issues but when my website is fully deployed it does not appear.
+  - My Favicon does not appear on my fully deployed website.
+When I use 'python3 http.server' the favicon appears with no issues but when my website is fully deployed it does not appear.

 ## **Deployment**